Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 • Wakame: 139.7 mg/kg

-If you do not have enough iodine, your body won’t be able to produce enough thyroid hormone.
-These may result in symptoms such as fatigue, neck swelling and weight fluctuations.
+If you don’t have enough iodine, your body won’t be able to produce enough thyroid hormone.
+This may result in symptoms such as fatigue, neck swelling and weight fluctuations.
 In the case of severe iodine deficiency, a person may develop hypothyroidism or goiter.
-Interestingly, iodine deficiency is considered one of the most important preventable causes of brain damage throughout the world (20).
+Interestingly, iodine deficiency is considered one of the most important preventable causes of brain damage throughout the world (7).

-Antioxidants are molecules that prevent or slow damage to cells caused by free radicals.
+Antioxidants are molecules that help prevent or slow damage to cells caused by free radicals.
 When there is an imbalance of free radicals and antioxidants in the body, this is referred to as oxidative stress.
-Overproduction of free radicals can eventually lead to chronic diseases such as cancer, atherosclerosis, diabetes, arthritis, stroke, Parkinson’s and heart diseases (17).
+Overproduction of free radicals can eventually contribute to chronic diseases such as cancer, atherosclerosis, diabetes, arthritis, stroke, Parkinson’s, and heart diseases (8).

-Seaweed contains an abundance of antioxidants including vitamins A, C, E and riboflavin and phytochemicals such as carotenoids.
-All these protect cells from damage caused by oxidative stress (6).
+Seaweed contains an abundance of antioxidants including vitamins A, C, E, and riboflavin and phytochemicals such as carotenoids.
+All these can help protect cells from damage caused by oxidative stress (9).

-One seaweed carotenoid that has sparked a lot of interest and has been thoroughly researched is fucoxanthin.
-Fucoxanthin is mainly found in the brown algae, wakame often used to prepare seaweed salad.
-It is believed to be 13.5 times more powerful than vitamin E as a free radical scavenger (8).
+One seaweed carotenoid that has sparked a great deal of interest and has been thoroughly researched is fucoxanthin.
+Fucoxanthin is mainly found in the brown algae, wakame, that is often used to prepare seaweed salad.
+It is believed to be 13.5 times more powerful than vitamin E as a free radical scavenger (10).

-Additionally, fucoxanthin has been found to protect cell membranes better compared to vitamin A (27).
-Unfortunately, this antioxidant is not well absorbed in the body, but consuming it with fat may improve it’s absorption (18).
+In addition, fucoxanthin has been found to protect cell membranes better than vitamin A (11).
+Unfortunately, this antioxidant is not well absorbed in the body, but consuming it with fat may improve its absorption (12).

-Sea vegetables are rich in fiber, thus good for those on a weight loss journey.
-The fiber is not absorbed or used by the body as energy.
+Sea vegetables are rich in fiber, so they’re good for those on a weight loss journey or anyone who wants to increase their fiber intake.
+The fiber isn’t absorbed or used by the body as energy, but it supports beneficial gut bacteria and helps promote regular bowel movements.
 Fiber also helps slow gastric emptying.
-This may increase satiety so you don’t get hungry as often as you would after eating a low-fiber meal (14).
+This may increase satiety so you don’t get hungry as soon as you would after eating a low-fiber meal (13).

 See also